 Remittances from Dominicans living abroad are a significant source of foreign exchange to the Republic, providing a portion of the foreign currency required to purchase imports and service external debt, and are a source of net transfers to the Republic's current account.
 Since 2014, Central Bank remittance data is published using a new reporting system which increased coverage for data from 2010 onwards.
-With this new data, remittances totaled US\$3.7 billion in 2010, US\$4.0 billion in 2011and 2012, US\$4.3 billion in 2013 and US\$4.6 billion in 2014.
+With this new data, remittances totaled US\$3.7 billion in 2010, US\$4.0 billion in 2011and 2012, US\$4.3 billion in 2013, US\$4.6 billion in 2014 and US\$3.7 billion in the first nine months of 2015 compared to US\$3.5 billion in the first nine months of 2014.
 The majority of remittances to the Republic originate from the United States.
 According to the Central Bank's preliminary internal estimates, for the year ended December 31, 2014, Spain and the rest of Europe represented 16.2% and 8.4% of the total remittances to the Republic, respectively.
-There can be no assurance that the level of remittances to the Republic will not decrease significantly in the future as a result of an economic contraction in the source market, or for any other reason.
+There can be no assurance that the level of remittances to the Republic will not decrease significantly in the future as a result of an economic contraction in the source markets, or for any other reason.
 A significant decrease in remittances may lead to depreciation of the peso and negatively affect the ability of the Republic to meet its external debt obligations, including the bonds.